A1M traffic: Motorway closed in both directions following collision as drivers urged to avoid area

+Severe delays are building on the A1(M) both northbound and southbound on Wednesday morning (April 27) following a collision, South Yorkshire Police said.

-The A1(M) has been closed southbound between Junction 37 and Junction 35 near Warmsworth, Doncaster due to a road traffic collision.
+The A1(M) is closed southbound between Junction 37 and Junction 35 near Warmsworth, Doncaster due to a road traffic collision.

-The A1(M) northbound is also closed within Junction 36, National Highways said.

-"The A1M Southbound carriageway is currently closed at Junction 36 due to a road traffic collision," officers tweeted at 5.25am.
+While the motorway was also closed northbound within Junction 36 earlier this morning, all lanes have now been re-opened in that direction.

+At approximately 9am National Highways warned that southbound traffic can expect 30-minute delays with three miles of congestion approaching Junction 27.

 "Delays are expected on both northbound and southbound carriageways.
-Please plan your route and avoid the area if you can."
+Please plan your route and avoid the area if you can," they tweeted.

-At 7.10am, National Highways said the motorway is closed in both directions as emergency services continue to work at the scene.
+At 7.10am, National Highways warned that the road closure was expected to be "protracted".

-Traffic on the A1M northbound within Junction 36 is being diverted via the exit and entry slip roads.

-"It is anticipated that this closure will be protracted," the organisation warned.

-"Delays are likely on the approach to this closure, with additional journey times also expected on diversion routes."
+"Delays are likely on the approach to this closure, with additional journey times also expected on diversion routes," it said.

 National Highways urged motorists to "take care on approach and consider alternative routes where possible" as delays are building.